 The Mayo Clinic states on their webpage for Osteoarthritis that this condition “gradually worsens with time, and no cure exists”.
-In their lexicon osteoarthritis is a degenerative Picture of man with arthritisdisease, which results from the breakdown of the cartilage, which only increases over time.
+In their lexicon osteoarthritis is a degenerative disease, which results from the breakdown of the cartilage, which only increases over time.
 I began my first blog in this series with the story of a 58-year-old man who had been diagnosed with osteoarthritis in his left knee and was, according to his doctor, looking at a total knee replacement as the only way to solve the problem.
 At Dorfman Kinesiology, however, we were able to resolve his case quickly and completely through massage, stretching and manual manipulation of the effected joint.
 How can this be?

 In my understanding, the term arthritis has always been used to identify an area that has some kind of inflammation.
 It is interesting to me that the AMA views the swelling associated with osteoarthritis as a “symptom” rather than a “cause” of the immobility in the joint.
 And often there is only one joint where a person will have swelling.
 So the idea that one thing is swollen, then the person has a “disease” or a predisposition for a disease is a bit absurd.
 Arthritis is almost always localized.
 (Rheumatoid arthritis is a different story.
 It results from inflammation in all the joints.
 It is a systemic disease that affects the whole body).